mendix/docs/howto6/testing-mendix-applications-using-selenium-ide.md

 Now the test steps will have 'mx-name-' CSS selectors rather than the Selenium default.

-### 3.3 Create an automated test with the Selenium Mendix locator builder plugin
+### 4.3 Create an Automated Test with the Selenium Mendix Locator Builder Plugin

 1. Open **Selenium IDE**.
 2. Enter the following login details on the Mendix login screen: